 In addition to the stability of network connection and the configuration of a PTP client, timestamp methods supported by the operating system and the host hardware affect the obtainable accuracy.
 Timestamp methods come with tradeoffs, for example, between granularity, accuracy, precision, and efficiency.

 There are a few open-source PTP implementations available for Linux.
 Some of them require, for example, hardware timestamping support from the network interface, but some of them work on basically all Linux-based systems with software timestamping.
 An example of a versatile open-source PTP implementation is PTPd.
-On Windows, w32time is also possible to be utilized as a PTP client.
+On Windows, natively included w32time is also possible to be utilized as a PTP client on Windows 10 and Windows Server 2019.
+You can run PTPd in a PTP master mode and also synchronize your Windows machine(s) from that over UDP for substantially improved clock synchronization compared to NTP.
+Contact Kaitotek support for more detailed instructions and scripts regarding PTPd and PTP on Windows.

 Good absolute timing accuracy, about tens of microseconds, can be reached with GNSSGlobal Navigation Satellite System